 * Headword

-quiebra (p.142): Remove the headword
+quiebra (p.142): Change the definition of

-quebrar from this paragraph.
+quebrar to "to break, to crack".
 Move the headword

 quebrada from p.219 to this paragraph.
 Remove the words about doublet.
+Append "If you tend to confuse

 * Headword